 Contrary to common stereotypes, the Spanish actually work longer hours than many of their neighbors in Europe: 1,687 hours per year compared to 1,681 in Britain, 1,514 in France and 1,356 in Germany.

 This is due to a culture of presentismo, which puts pressure on workers to stay later than they need to in order to make a good impression (and bolster their job security).
-This has worsened in recent years post-recession, given that Spain continues to have the second-highest unemployment rate in the European Union.
+This worsened in the last decade post-recession, given that Spain continues to have one of the highest unemployment rates in the European Union.
+In June 2022, Spain’s was the highest in the EU.

 The Siesta Of Tomorrow